-The changes in business environment like technological shifts, changes in the government policy, discovery of new raw materials, international trade developments, vagaries of monsoons influence projects in several ways.
+Environmental Changes The changes in business environment like technological shifts, changes in the government policy, discovery of new raw materials, international trade developments, vagaries of monsoons influence projects in several ways.
 A rise in the prices of petroleum products at the international level will have an effect on the demand for automobiles.

-3.3.9 Market Planning

-The four Ps of marketing -- product, price, place, and promotion should be well designed to achieve the expected level of market penetration.
+3.3.9 Market Planning four Ps of marketing -- product, price, place, and promotion should be well designed to achieve the expected level of market penetration.
 When dealing with services, the market planning should also include the process, people, and physical evidence.
 For example, planning a thermal power station project should include determining its production capacity, likely cash inflows, place of construction and transportation and sales programs.
 For service projects like medical camps, the planning requires to find out the numbers of the people involved, the structure and schedule of the project.
 Activity: Prasad Engineering Services, using different forecasting techniques, estimated that a new project would increase the company's revenues by 20% after completion.
-But after the project was completed, it increased company revenues by a mere 5%.
-The management of the company tried to understand why the project did not generate the forecasted revenues.
-After much discussion, the management concluded that the various uncertainties involved in the process of demand forecasting had led to an over-estimation of market demand.
-What uncertainties are normally involved in the process of demand forecasting?
+But after the project did not generate the forecasted revenues.
+After much discussion, the management of the company tried to understand why the project did not generate the forecasted revenues.
+After much discussion, the management concluded that the various uncertainties involved in the process of demand forecasting?
 How can a project manager cope with the uncertainties of demand forecasting techniques?

-- 15. The project manager forecasts the demand for a particular product or service using information obtained from which of the following sources?

-- i.
-Secondary sources

-- ii.
-Market survey

-- iii.
-Market description
+Answer: Check Your Progress - 3 15.
+The project manager forecasts the demand for a particular product or service using information obtained from which of the following sources? i.
+Secondary sources ii.
+Market survey iii.
+Market description d. i, ii, and

-- a.
-Only i and ii

-- b.
-Only i and iii

-- c.
-Only ii and iii

-- d. i, ii, and iii